 You decide you want to put aside 20% of your earnings each year, which is a rather ambitious target but certainly not extreme in the financial independence community.

 That's $8,000 per annum.
 However, most 401(k) plans are Traditional 401(k)'s rather than Roth 401(k)'s.
 That means you're going to get $2,240 taken off your aggregate tax bill; money that would have gone to various levels of the government but now stays in your own pocket as a reward for providing for your future.
 The effect is you actually only need to save a net $5,760 out of your pay each year, or less than $111 per weekly paycheck, as the government subsidizes your good behavior.
-This means you've instantly leveraged your out-of-pocket savings by 38.89% as you get to keep the extra $2,240 to invest as a sort of interest-free loan from the government for the next 30, 40, or even 50+ years.
+This means you've instantly leveraged your out-of-pocket savings by 38.89 percent as you get to keep the extra $2,240 to invest as a sort of interest-free loan from the government for the next 30, 40, or even 50+ years.

 But, wait!
 There's more!
 As long as the money remains within the protective confines of your 401(k), under nearly all circumstances, the dividends, interest, rents, and capital gains you earn aren't subject to taxes!
 (Rather, you pay taxes on withdrawals, as if they were a paycheck when you enter retirement.
-If you attempt to tap the money early, you are subject to a 10% penalty rate on top of the regular tax hit although you can take a 401(k) loan or hardship withdrawal, which is almost always a terrible idea.
+If you attempt to tap the money early, you are subject to a 10 percent penalty rate on top of the regular tax hit although you can take a 401(k) loan or hardship withdrawal, which is almost always a terrible idea.
 Under the present rules, the government will force you to begin taking structured withdrawals at the age of 70.5 to keep you from perpetually compounding the money within the tax-shelter.)
 Under the right circumstances, you can get nearly a half-century of tax-deferred growth.